CaZual-T/CZT-Mod-Manager/docs/FAQ-HELP.md

 - Note_2: You HAVE to get a new API key if you ever upgrade or downgrade your nexus premium status.

 ### Updating CZT Mod Manager
-- CZT will detect and notify you in app if their is an available update.
+- CZT will detect and notify you in app if there are any available updates.
 - Updates can be downloaded and installed without ever needing to open a browser.